rapid7/icon-splunk-app/help.md

 Rapid7 welcomes contributions to the InsightConnect App for Splunk and has designated its repository as open source.
 The source code for the repository is licensed with the MIT License.

+#### Testing

+The easiest way to test the app within Splunk is the following:

+1. Compile the app package with `make app`.

+2. Install the app within Splunk.

+3. Use the following search query to manually trigger the alert, replacing the placeholders within `<>` as needed:
+`index="*" | head 2 | sendalert send_to_insightconnect param.trigger_url="https://us.api.insight.rapid7.com/connect/v1/workflows/<workflow ID>/events/execute" param.x-api-key="<API key>"`

 ### Troubleshooting

 * Ensure all required InsightConnect workflows are active.
-* Ensure your Insight API key is valid and not misspelled
+* Ensure your Insight API key is valid and not misspelled.

 # Version History